Quick Answer

 Additionally, working with your team on their professional goals can help them move into more senior roles - so when a hiring freeze is lifted, they have a greater chance of being prepared for that next promotion or level.
 If you were hiring for a senior role before the freeze - maybe they can be the person to take that new role!

-Leverage technology: Consider using technology to automate certain processes or streamline workflows.
+Consider using technology to automate certain processes or improve workflows.
 Do you still have budget to invest in a new tool that will help you with some of your software QA testing, or improve efficiencies when reviewing code?
 Even if you no longer have the budget for a full-time hire - you may be able to invest in new tools that cost a lot less.

 Improving or adding to your tech stack can help you save time and resources, and improve the output of your team.
 Not to mention making use of technology can also alleviate some of your team’s stress if they are feel over-worked without additional hires.
 Now, your team may have more hours in their week to put into more urgent tasks that in the past were being spent on more administrative-type tasks.